-Prerequisites: GES130 or GES145; sophmore standing.
+Prerequisites: Sophomore standing.
 Offered: Occasionally.

 HIS311 • Roman Civilization.
 4 Credits.

 Development of the Romans from their origins through their achievement of a world empire to the conversion of the Emperor Constantine.
 Politics, government, literature, art, philosophy, and religion as well as the emergence and growth of the Christian church.
 Continuing heritage of Rome in our contemporary world.